 When the Spirit fell at Pentecost, Luke quotes Joel which emphasizes the inclusive nature of the Spirit falling on both men and women.
 It was an equal opportunity event.
 First Corinthians 12:11 emphasizes that the Spirit is free to bestow gifts on whomever he wills.
 In the three chapters of Paul’s epistles where the spiritual gifts are listed, there is never any distinction made between gifts for men and women.
 If certain gifts were strictly for men or women, it seems this would have been indicated by Paul.

 Furthermore, in 1 Corinthians 14:26 and Colossians 3:16, Paul speaks of the believers coming together to teach and counsel each other, share psalms and hymns, and other gifts.
-Again, the language is inclusive of everyone in the church being involved in these activities.
+The language is inclusive of everyone in the church being involved in these activities.
 First Corinthians 11:4-5 makes it clear that women were praying and prophesying in the church.

 While Galatians 3:28 is not about spiritual gifts, it reminds us of the inclusive nature of the Christian faith and its encompassing of Jew and Gentile, slave and free, men and women.
 Entry into the church and the giving of spiritual gifts are both without discrimination, yet some people want to limit and restrict the role of women within the church.
 Bilezikian notes that according to such a premise “unbelievers are encouraged to make their commitment on the basis of non-discriminatory acceptance, only to discover that once they are within the church they are faced with discriminatory distinctions.”